Kate Pier

 Kate Pier (June 22, 1845 – June 25, 1925) was an American court commissioner and the first woman in the United States to be conferred with judicial powers.

 Early life

 Kate Hamilton was born in St. Albans (town), Vermont, on June 22, 1845.
-Her father was John Hamilton and her mother Mary Hamiltion (née Meekin).
+Her father was John Hamilton and her mother Mary (née Meekin).
 Both parents were of Scots-Irish descent.
 When she was eight years old, the family moved to Fond du Lac, Wisconsin.

 When 17, Hamilton graduated from Fond du Lac High School.
 She went on to teach in Empire, Wisconsin, and later in Fond du Lac for about three years.